plone/ansible-playbook/docs/plone.rst

 .. note ::

     Daily backups are typically partial: they cover the differences between the current state and the state at the last full backup.
-However backups after a pack operation are complete (full) backups -- not difference operations.
+However, backups after a pack operation are complete (full) backups -- not incremental ones.
 Thus, keeping two full backups means that you have backups for ``plone_keep_backups * days_between_packs`` days.
 See the `collective.recipe.backup documentation <https://pypi.python.org/pypi/collective.recipe.backup>`_.

 plone_keep_blob_days